-Air Malta is the national carrier of a tiny Mediterranean but still independent island, Malta.
-The airline has only short-haul destinations usually originating or ending to Luca, Malta.
+Air Malta is the national carrier of a tiny independent Mediterranean island, Malta.
+The airline has only short-haul destinations usually originating or ending in Luca, Malta.
 The airline's fleet size is small.

 Read the full Air Malta Review.

-According to our experiences, Croatian Airlines is a neutral and almost invisible airline.
+According to our experiences, Croatia Airlines is a neutral and almost invisible airline.
 It does its job well.
-The airline is a good choice when flying to/from Croatia.
+The airline is a good choice when flying in the Balkan area.

-Finnair is the national carrier of Finland founded in 1923 what makes it one of the oldest airline in the world.
-We fly often with Finnair, because Helsinki is Finnair's base.
-Helsinki Airport is one the best airports in the world.
+Finnair is the national carrier of Finland founded in 1923 which makes it one of the oldest airlines in the world.
+We fly often with Finnair because Helsinki is Finnair's base.
+Helsinki Airport is one of the best airports in the world.

-Finnair concentrates especially on Asia-Europe routes not forgetting a comprehensive intra-European network.
-Finnair categorizes itself as a standard airline but you still need to pay separately almost for every services like on-hold luggage.
-Long-haul flights have more services included to the ticket price.
+Finnair concentrates especially on Asian and American routes not forgetting a comprehensive intra-European network.
+Finnair categorizes itself as a legacy airline but you still need to pay separately almost for every service like luggage in the hold.
+Long-haul flights have more services included in the ticket price.

 Finnair has a fresh brand reflecting Nordic and Finnish values.
-However, there is still room for improvements but the airline is constantly getting better.
+However, there is still room for improvement but the airline is constantly improving.